 Towels are also made available for guests to use near the toilets at no additional charge.
 Talk about being thoughtful!

 We liked the thought of keeping fit whilst on vacation, and loved the option of working up a sweat in the gym overlooking the pool.
 Of course, whether we took that option up or not remains a secret!

 For a quick massage fix, we settled in one of the Rest N Go chairs at the Sky Terrace and felt refreshed within minutes.
 For something a little more indulgent, Qili Foot Massage offers foot reflexology, neck and body massage, full body massage, as well as manicure and pedicure services.

-Yes, you heard us right – a 24-hour food court, right in the hotel itself!
+Yes, you heard us right – a 24-hour food court, right in this hotel near Bugis!
 We felt peckish in the middle of the night, and immediately headed downstairs to quell those late night hunger pangs.

 Worried that the kids are going to be bored during your stay here?
 Don’t fret!
 The hotel has its very own indoor children’s playground to keep the little ones entertained – no matter rain or shine!
 The hotel’s self-service laundromat can also be found just a few steps away from the playground, allowing parents to keep an eye on their children whilst doing laundry.

 Not only is there a whole assortment of food options to choose from, there are also two famous stalls that we could dine at – Founder Bak Kut Teh and Tian Tian Hainanese Chicken Rice – at the hotel itself.
 No more having to travel long and far for good food when it’s located right at the hotel’s doorstep!

 Little India is a bustling cultural district of activity located just a 10-minute walk away from the hotel.
 Have a glimpse into the lives of the Singaporean Indian community, with sights, sounds and smells that truly paints a picture of what it’s like to be Indian in Singapore.